Thinking of becoming a franchisee? Here is your checklist

 Risks

 A business plan helps you to identify risks.
 The next step is to figure out how to handle these risks, including risks associated with contracts, terms of supply and payment, and insurance.
-Something you always need to consider: the franchiser could potentially go bankrupt (in Dutch).
+Something you always need to consider: the franchiser could potentially go bankrupt.
 This could have a massive impact on your business.
 The formula will be out in the hands a trustee.
 This person is appointed by the court and must ensure that the bankruptcy proceeds properly.
 The trustee decides whether the formula will be continued, sold or terminated.

 Register with the Netherlands Chamber of Commerce KVK